Timmeey86/FS22_ForestryHelper/README.md

 ![](screenshots/screen2.png)
 Compatibility with [Info Display Extension](https://github.com/Achimobil/FS22_InfoDisplayExtension):
 ![](screenshots/screen3.png)
-Info displayed in wood harvesters as well:
+Indicator which helps cutting at desired lengths (it also snaps the chainsaw to it when close):
 ![](screenshots/screen4.png)
-Information about the piece of wood in the harvester's head (no quality info since that will change when cutting anyway).
+Info displayed in wood harvesters: (no quality info since that will change when cutting anyway).
 ![](screenshots/screen5.png)

 ## How to install